intershop/helm-charts/charts/iom/docs/Metrics.rst

 The same document states, that *<INIT_CONFIG>* needs to be *{}*.

-Finally the *<INSTANCE_CONFIG>* has to be replaced by a structure of the tree elements: *openmetrics_endpoint*, *namespace* and *metrics*.
+Finally *<INSTANCE_CONFIG>* has to be replaced by a structure of the tree elements: *openmetrics_endpoint*, *namespace* and *metrics*.
 Please refer `Documentation about Prometheus and Openmetrics integration <https://docs.datadoghq.com/containers/kubernetes/prometheus/?tab=kubernetesadv1>`_ for a detailed description of this configuration.

 The example above can now be translated into according Helm values to be used by *IOM Helm Charts*.
 Please note the following remarks.